RESKCORE/RESKCORE/README.md

 ## 🚀 About Me

-I am a Final-year Computer Science undergraduate at **SRK Institute of Technology** (2023 - 2027), passionate about building intelligent, scalable, and user-centric applications.
+I'm **Reddy Santosh Kumar**, a Final-year Computer Science undergraduate at **SRK Institute of Technology** (2023 - 2027), passionate about building intelligent, scalable, and user-centric applications.
 My expertise lies at the intersection of modern web development and artificial intelligence, where I transform complex datasets into actionable insights and build production-ready AI tools.

 - 🎓 **Education:** B.Tech in Computer Science, SRK Institute of Technology (8.6/10 CGPA)